CalvinWu4/CampusList/README.md

 Students can make appointments for services offered by other students.

 # Installation
 First, ensure `npm` (Node Package Manager) is installed on your machine.
+If not, install it from here: https://nodejs.org/en/download/
 Then:
 - Windows: Run `start.bat`
 - Linux & macOS: Run `start.sh`